AWS-Examples/CDK-Static-Contact-Form/README.md

-# AWS CDK - Static Contact Form POC - Part Six
+# AWS CDK - Static Contact Form POC - Part Seven

-Creating the static website, and posting the form content to the API gateway.

-To make this work without errors, we also configure CORS on the API Gateway.
+Automatically adding the API Gateway url to the static website

 # Welcome to your CDK TypeScript project!